MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/osd/setsourcesite-method-in-class-sms_imagepackage.md

 ---
 title: "SetSourceSite Method in SMS_ImagePackage"
 titleSuffix: "Configuration Manager"
-description: "In Configuration Manager, the SetSourceSite WMI class method sets the code of the source site for the image package. ms.date: "09/20/2016" ms.prod: "configuration-manager" ms.technology: configmgr-sdk
+description: "In Configuration Manager, the SetSourceSite WMI class method sets the code of the source site for the image package." ms.date: "09/20/2016" ms.prod: "configuration-manager" ms.technology: configmgr-sdk